 - Skills, Certifications, Licensing You will Need

-Depending on what position you are looking to hold, your degree, licensing, and certification requirements will vary.
+Depending on what position you are looking to hold, your degree (a bachelor's degree is ideal), licensing, and certification requirements will vary.
 You can speak to a work supervisor or college advisor and find out where you can obtain any certifications you may need.
 You may need to earn an advanced cyber security degree if you want to hold a management position.
 A good employer will be able to provide the information you need to embark on continuing education so you can obtain and keep any certifications you need to move into the position you are interested in.

 - Job Responsibilities

 At any cyber security job you hold, you may be the only point of contact between the cyber security team and management.
 You may coordinate incident management efforts, creating a response plan and helping to carry it out.
 You’ll analyze large data sets and unstructured data that may help you to identify trends and any problems that indicate some form of malicious activity has been taking place.
 You may also forecast how effective countermeasures may be once they are put in place.
 You’ll also evaluate their actual effectiveness.

 - Salaries and Cybersecurity Career Outlook